Overview

 Speech

-Give a speech on: “A book or film that made me think differently” (time: 1:30 - 2 minutes)
+Give a speech on: “A job that doesn't exist yet, but the world needs…” (time: 1:30 - 2 minutes)

 Questions